 Fresh produce is essentially GMO free at this point.
 We have all received requests to affirmatively verify that point.
 This new law will place the burden on the producer of GMO products to alert you to the content thereby allowing us to assume, without notification, that all products are GMO free.
 That method is much simpler to deal with on a daily basis.

-The consumer will ultimately decide.
+The customer will ultimately decide.
 “Shoppers are our main ingredient, and what is important to them drives what we do,” said Dannon CEO Mariano Lozano.